Frequently Asked Questions

 When someone dies without a will, the laws of intestacy apply.
 This does not mean that your assets go to the state, a common misconception.
 Rather, state law says that your probate estate will go to your heirs at law.
 (See “Probate Estate” and “Heirs at Law” in the Technical Terms section, below.)

-Why is it important to have a last will and testament?
+It is important to have a last will and testament for several reasons:

 Technical Terms